 The impressively overwhelming Tower Museum tells the story of Derry’s history, from its geological formation millions of years ago, right up to the present day, covering everything from the Plantation, through to the Siege of Derry and the city’s troubled political past.
 The museum also houses the Armada Shipwreck exhibition which deals with the recovery of La Trinidad Valencera which was shipwrecked off the coast of Donegal in 1588.

 The Museum of Free Derry in the Bogside encapsulates the city's living history of the Troubles and the Story of Bloody Sunday.The Harbour Museum places its emphasis on not so dry land focusing on the city’s maritime connections.
 Londonderry’s mighty City Walls may never have been breached, but throughout the years many of the city’s ancient buildings were destroyed by the many sieges on them.
-The Walls will celebrate their 400th anniversary this year and having been listed as one of the 'World's 1001 Historic Sites You Must See Before You Die (UNESCO)', this is the year to come see them!
+The Walls celebrated their 400th anniversary in 2013 and have been listed as one of the 'World's 1001 Historic Sites You Must See Before You Die (UNESCO)'.

 The Apprentice Boy’s Memorial Hall is where the Siege of Derry celebrations take place each year and it is well worth a visit.
 One building that amazingly survived the Siege of Derry is the magnificent St Columb’s Cathedral.
 Built in 1633, the cathedral is the city’s most historic building and is filled with centuries of relics and artefacts.
-Another must-see is the magnificent neo-Gothic Guildhall, complete with one of the largest and most striking collections of stained glass windows in Ireland, the Guildhall will be closed for internal refurbishment until June 2013 when it reopens to the public.
+Another must-see is the magnificent neo-Gothic Guildhall, complete with one of the largest and most striking collections of stained glass windows in Ireland, the Guildhall reopened in 2013 to the public after a majpr £9.5million restoration.
 Equally as impressive are the wall Murals that dominate the skyline of the Bogside, The Fountain as well as the Waterside area of the city.
 The murals are a poignant reminder of key events in Derry’s more recent history and are symbolic of the different communities depictions of life throughout 'The Troubles'.